EcoFDI

 Our Story

-From a small group of committed academics and development professionals to a registered NGO with a growing footprint across Southern Nigeria.
+From a small group of committed academics and development professionals to a registered NGO with a growing footprint across Nigeria.

 A decade of sustainable impact